GoogleCloudPlatform/cloud-sql-nodejs-connector/README.md

 using the `Connector.startLocalProxy()` method instead of `Connector.getOptions()`.

+> [!NOTE]
+>
+> The `startLocalProxy()` method is currently only supported for MySQL and PostgreSQL
+> as it uses a Unix domain socket which SQL Server does not currently support.

 This alternative approach enables usage of the Connector library with unsupported drivers such as [Prisma](https://www.prisma.io/).
 Here is an example on how to use it with its PostgreSQL driver: